nharrisonau/R-Diff/README.md

 - _backdoored_: the current version with the backdoor enabled;
 - _previous_: the configured comparison build used for static diffs.

-Each target keeps two checked-in source trees: `original/` for the current release and `previous/` for the configured comparison build.
+Each target exposes two checked-in source roots: `original/` for the current release and `previous/` for the configured comparison build.
+Most targets keep these roots as git submodules;
+historical samples whose upstream pinned commits are no longer reachable are vendored directly in the repo, and a few variant targets reuse shared source snapshots via relative symlinks.
 The public `previous` variant builds into `previous-build/` from `previous/`, while `safe` and `backdoored` build from `original/` (with or without the backdoor patch).

 Previous builds may also reuse a disposable `previous-src/` checkout per target when resolving tagged previous versions, and stage the selected artifact under `previous-artifacts/<version>/`,